pocketgems/dynamodb/docs/dynamodb.md

   transaction will be retried.
 * If all retries failed, a `TransactionFailedError` will be thrown.

-When more than one item is accessed and/or updated, this library issues a `transactWriteItems` call to DynamoDB.
-For performance reasons, if exactly one items was accessed and updated, this library uses a non-transactional `writeItem` call to provide the same ACID properties a transactWrite could provide.
+When more than one row is accessed and/or updated, this library issues a `transactWriteItems` call to DynamoDB.
+For performance reasons, if exactly one row was accessed and updated, this library uses a non-transactional `writeItem` call to provide the same ACID properties a transactWrite could provide.